Justagwas/github-downloads-action/README.md

 https://raw.githubusercontent.com/<_OWNER_>/<_REPO_>/gh-pages/gh-dl/downloads.json
 ```

-`gh-pages` here is just a storage branch for generated data.
-You do not need to enable GitHub Pages site hosting for this to work.
+`gh-pages` is simply the branch used to store the generated files.
+You do not need to create or enable a GitHub Pages website.

 `raw` vs `jsDelivr`:

-- `raw.githubusercontent.com` (default in this README): direct and simple.
+- `raw.githubusercontent.com` is direct and simple, and is used by the examples in this README.
-- `cdn.jsdelivr.net`: often faster globally, but cache lag can be longer in some cases.
+- `cdn.jsdelivr.net` can be faster in some locations, although updates may take longer to appear.

 Alternative jsDelivr pattern: